-Malta, a Mediterranean gem known for its rich history, stunning architecture, and crystal-clear waters, is also a paradise for nature lovers and hiking enthusiasts.
-While the island may be small, it boasts a variety of scenic trails that offer breathtaking views, rugged coastlines, and a chance to immerse yourself in its unique landscapes.
+Malta, a Mediterranean gem known for its rich history and stunning coastline, is also a paradise for hiking enthusiasts.
+While the island may be small, it boasts a variety of trails that offer breathtaking views, rugged landscapes, and a chance to connect with nature.
 Whether you're a seasoned hiker or just looking for a leisurely stroll, Malta's hiking trails have something for everyone.
+In this guide, we’ll explore some of the best hiking routes that showcase the island’s natural beauty and cultural heritage.

 Highlights: